MacKinnon, Avalanche stay hot with 4-1 win over Ducks

 The Ducks cut it to 2-1 at 12:37 of the third period when Drysdale scored on a long shot through traffic, but Ryan Graves’ shot deflected off two Anaheim players to give Colorado a two-goal lead again at 14:13.

 MacKinnon made it 4-1 at 16:54.
-He has seven goals and eight assists during his streak, the longest for the Avalanche this season.
+He has six goals and nine assists during his streak, the longest for the Avalanche this season.

+Avalanche coach Jared Bednar said MacKinnon’s latest stretch of point production is “nothing out of the ordinary.”

+“I just think he’s starting to dial up his 200-foot game and he’s making plays,” Bednar added.
+“Tonight, he went to the net hard, he gets rewarded at the end of the game.”

 Landeskog gave Colorado a 2-0 lead at 6:35 of the second by tipping MacKinnon’s shot from the high slot during a power play with a two-man advantage.